jschaeke/rainWellSensor/README.md

-# Rain well tank sensor
+# Rain well tank sensor MQTT
-This project is a simple sketch reading 2 sensors:
+This project is a simple sketch reading 2 sensors and publishing it to an MQTT topic:
 - DHT humidity and temperature sensor
 - JSN-SR04T ultrasonic distance sensors